-Experimentation, variety and excitement best describe Israel’s expansive food scene, which straddles culinary influences from a multitude of countries, religions and cultures.
+Experimentation, variety and excitement best describe its expansive food scene, which straddles culinary influences from a multitude of countries, religions and cultures.

 A relatively young country, Israeli cooking isn’t so constrained by rules, which makes it incredibly exciting, offering new twists on old classics and plenty of vegetarian, vegan and gluten-free options.

-Its street food scene is taking off, and many restaurants are now opening more informal venues to capitalise on this laid back, off-the-hoof way of dining.
+Its street food scene is exploding, and many restaurants are now opening more informal venues to capitalise on this laid back, off-the-hoof way of dining.

 1. Wander Jerusalem’s eclectic markets

 In the Arab Souk in Jerusalem’s old town, you can find Stations of the Cross carvings nestled alongside stalls selling hot pink cauliflowers and mounds of zaatar.

 Al-Amad for Halva is the perfect place to try halva – a sesame based sweet treat which melts in the mouth.
 The family recipe has been passed down for more than 100 years through four generations.